equitable-equations/fqar/README.md

 # obtain a data frame with summary information for multiple downloaded transect assessments:
 lord_summary <- transect_list_glance(lord_fqas)
 ```

-More examples can be found in the [vignette](https://github.com/equitable-equations/fqar/blob/main/vignettes/fqar.Rmd).

 ## Learn More
 * Read the ${\tt fqar}$ [vignette](https://github.com/equitable-equations/fqar/blob/main/vignettes/fqar.Rmd) to learn how to download and analyze FQA’s with fqar.